bubendorf/Timeline-GPX-Exporter/README.md

 # Timeline-GPX-Exporter
-Convert Google timeline new JSON format to daily GPX files
+Convert Google timelines new JSON format to daily GPX files useable in GPXsee or other GPX log file viewer.